January 2020 Yojana:- Download PDF Here

 - Alternations of landscape structure in the catchment areas influence the hydrological regime leading to variations in the hydrological status.

-- Fragmented governance and the deteriorating ecological ethics with the lack of vision among the decision makers are the principal reasons of deforestation and land degradation.
+- Fragmented governance and the deteriorating ecological ethics with the lack of vision among the decision-makers are the principal reasons for deforestation and land degradation.

 - Thus, catchment integrity plays a decisive role in sustaining water for societal and ecological need.